 Duration of the game

 Since 21-card rummy has a higher number of decks, cards and Jokers, and requires more pure sequences to be formed, the game takes a longer time than 13-cards rummy.
-When you play rummy rules of both versions might make you choose one version or the other.
+When you rummy game rules of both versions might make you choose one version or the other.

 Complexities of the game